From private beta to category-defining AI agent platform

 Approach #1

-The team was highly technical but lacked a shared understanding of who we were building for.
-To align on user value before committing to architecture, I led a cross-functional storyboard workshop with PM, engineering, and ML.
+The team was deeply technical but lacked a shared picture of who we were building for.
+I ran a storyboard workshop with PM, engineering, and ML - before we make aby architecture decisions.

 Result